1961 Amateur World Series

 The 1961 Amateur World Series was the 15th edition of the Amateur World Series of international baseball.It was the only one held in Costa Rica, taking place in San Jose from April 7 through April 21, 1961.

 The 1961 tournament was the first Amateur World Series to be held since the 1953 edition, and the first major baseball tournament since the 1957 Global World Series in Detroit.
 It was also the first international tournament to feature a Cuban entry since the Cuban revolution.
 Coincidentally, the tournament was ongoing while anti-Castro Cuban exiles, supported by the United States, stormed the Bay of Pigs.

 Participants

 Ten countries participated in the 1961 Amateur World Series.
 They were divided into two qualifying groups; the three teams with the best record in each group moved on to the final round.

 The tryouts for the Cuban national team were held simultaneously to the establishment of INDER and the replacement of professional sports with amateurism in Cuba, including the abolition of the professional Cuban Winter League.
 Clemente Carreras was the manager for Cuba; he had previously skippered the national team in the 1952 Amateur World Series.

 Venezuela, fresh off a gold medal run at the 1959 Pan American Games were considered the favorites at the tournament.
 The team was mainly composed of players from the Intendencia Naval amateur club, managed by José Manuel Tovar.
+The Netherlands Antilles were piloted by former Cuban Leaguer Agapito Mayor.